andyguz17/ComputerVision_Basics/README.md

 <div style="text-align:center"><img src="Resources/closing.jpg" width = 30% /></div>
 <br>

-The Opening and the closing are my favourites, they help to eliminate little dots that can be considerewd noise in the image, in the case of the opening it take little black dots as noise and supress them.
+The opening and the closing are my favourites, because they help to eliminate little dots that can be considered noise in the image.
+In the case of the opening it sees  the little black dots as noise and suppresses them.

 ```Python
 cv2.imshow('Closing',closing)